Skip to main content

 The biggest mistake is calling the right kind of office in the wrong place.
 A senior in Queens, a caregiver in Buffalo, and a couple in the North Country may all need aging help, but their local entry points differ.

-| Where you live | Main local aging path | Helpful note |
+Where you live Main local aging path Helpful note

-| Upstate cities | County Office for the Aging | Buffalo, Rochester, Syracuse, Albany, and nearby suburbs use county offices. |
+Upstate cities County Office for the Aging Buffalo, Rochester, Syracuse, Albany, and nearby suburbs usually use county offices.

-| Rural counties | County Office for the Aging | Ask early about ride lead times, meal routes, and weather delays. |
+Rural counties County Office for the Aging Ask early about ride lead times, weather delays, meal routes, and outreach workers.

 If housing is the main problem, use our housing help guide for Section 8, public housing, SCRIE, HEAP, and other New York housing paths.
 If taxes are the issue, our property tax guide explains STAR, senior exemptions, and NYC owner relief.
+If assisted living may be needed, our assisted living guide can help you ask better questions.

 Phone scripts you can use

-Script 2: Meal help
+Script for meal help

 “Hello.
 I need to ask about meals for an adult age [age].
 They live at [ZIP code].
 Can you tell me the closest meal site, whether home-delivered meals are possible, and what the wait time is?”

-Script 3: Medicare help
+Script for Medicare help

 “Hello.
 I need a HIICAP appointment.
 I have Medicare questions about [Part D, Medicare Advantage, Medigap, bills, Extra Help, MSP].
 What papers should I bring, and can a caregiver join the call?”